What Is a Commercial Registered Agent?

 Which States Recognize Commercial Registered Agents?

 The MoRAA distinguishes between commercial and noncommercial registered agents.
-Eleven states and Washington D.C. have adopted the MoRAA and recognize commercial registered agents.
+Eleven states and Washington D.C. have adopted the Model Registered Agents Act (MoRAA) to standardize business entity laws.
 These states include:

 - District of Columbia